Last updated on November 19th, 2023 at 11:57 am

 I’m in a fantastic marriage now.
 One I could never have envisioned in my youth.
 I found ‘the one,’ my soulmate.
 A concept I never believed in, and certainly never thought would happen in my life.
 Today, I am married to a man I adore.
 Sure, we get into arguments sometimes.
 But 10 minutes later, we’ve figured out what triggered us and moved back into our safe connection.
 Gone are days of long-lasting hurt and a confused distance between us.

-Part of that journey is my creating WeConcile® – an online, DIY, experiential learning program for couples.
+Part of that journey is my creating WeConcile® – an app for couples.
 I started writing WeConcile in 2009.
 And while I was writing it, my now husband and I lived it.
 It seeped into our flesh, migrated into the very cells of our bones.
 The spaces within both our psyches that had been filled with trauma, doubt, and misunderstandings, slowly became infused with understanding, healing, and trust.
 We became different people.
 We became humans capable of listening to each other.
 We changed our behaviors.
 We reacted less.

 I didn’t know that as over the years I created this program, I would also be living it.
 I only knew it became my life’s mission – to help others escape what I had escaped; the pain of the past, the pain of wounded relationships and broken dreams.